Visit the Connect page for a downloadable press kit.

 She earned her master’s degree in music performance from Indiana University.
-Since leaving the orchestra, Janet has focused on her writing and recently completed her MFA in creative writing, (November of 2017), from Hamline University, Saint Paul, MN.
-Horvath is the author of Playing (less) Hurt—An Injury Prevention Guide for Musicians published by Amadeus Press (Hal Leonard Performing Arts Publishing Group), and is considered a pioneer and authority in the area of the medical problems of performing artists.
-Initially self-published, her book won a gold medal at the 2009 IPPY awards and to date has sold 15,000 copies.
+Since leaving the orchestra, Janet has focused on her writing and in November of 2017, she completed her MFA in creative writing from Hamline University, Saint Paul, MN.
+Horvath is the author of her new narrative nonfiction book The Cello Still Sings—A Generational Story of the Holocaust and of the Transformational Power of Music and Playing (less) Hurt—An Injury Prevention Guide for Musicians published by Amadeus Press (Hal Leonard Performing Arts Publishing Group), and is considered a pioneer and authority in the area of the medical problems of performing artists.
+Initially self-published, her book won a gold medal at the 2009 IPPY awards and is still in print.

 As a child of Holocaust survivors, Janet was haunted by the eerie hush surrounding her parents’ experiences.
 Music, a constant mollifying presence, offset the disquiet of her childhood.
 After decades of secrets, Janet was able to unearth the mysteries of her parents’ deeply hidden traumas, and since then, the burdens and responsibilities of her heritage have shaped her life.

-Active on social media with 6,400 Twitter followers, Janet continues to work with local Holocaust Survivors and Children of Holocaust Survivors, and a Peace and Social Justice Writers Group.
+Active on social media with 10,000 Twitter followers, Janet continues to work with local Holocaust Survivors and Children of Holocaust Survivors, and a Peace and Social Justice Writers Group.
 Janet has consulted extensively with archivists at the United States Holocaust Museum and at Yad Vashem, The World Holocaust Remembrance Center in Israel.

-In concert with her memoir she has created a 30-minute multi-media, anti-racism, performance piece, in which she tells her parents’ story in verse, while 180 personal and archival photos are projected in a PowerPoint.
+She has created a 30-minute multi-media, anti-racism, performance piece, in which she tells her parents’ story in verse, while 180 personal and archival photos are projected in a PowerPoint.
 At key moments, she plays her cello.
 The hope is that the power of art will stimulate creative conversations between diverse groups.